 Passing the GED exam will earn you a State of Alaska High School Equivalency Diploma and recognition that you have a high school level of education.

 If you’re hoping to get a better job or higher degree, the GED is recognized and accepted by nearly all U.S. colleges, employers, and universities.
 Passing the GED exam can give you better opportunities for work in the future.
 And don’t think that you’re alone in preparing for or wanting to earn your GED: there are 20 million GED graduates around the world.

 In order to take the GED test in the State if Alaska, you can’t be enrolled in high school, have received a high school equivalency certification in another state, and must be at least 18 years old.

-Students who are 16 or 17 year olds may test by presenting a withdrawal slip from the last school attended in Alaska and have legal emancipation documentation or written permission from a parent or guardian.
+Students who are 16 or 17 year olds may test by presenting a withdrawal slip from the last school attended in Alaska and have legal emancipation documentation or signed and notarized permission from a parent or guardian.
 Alaska Adult Education Regional Programs must determine 16 or 17 year olds eligible for testing.